KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/dual_boot_setup_guide.md

 ### **B**) _Same_ Drive Method

+!!! important

-> **Note**: This must be done **before installing Bazzite**.
+    This must be done **before installing Bazzite**.

-> Recommended for handheld PCs or mobile setups.
+**This method is recommended for handheld PCs or mobile setups.**

-If you do not have multiple drives or are using a device that will not be stationary, then you will have to manually partition on the same drive.
+If you do not have multiple drives or are using a device that will **not** be stationary, then you will have to manually partition on the same drive.

 #### Note about dual booting with **Windows** specifically: